scuShanshanChen/west_iyte_plausability_news_detection/README.md

 ### Linear Models
 To get results of linear models, run the following:

-`python -m baselines.linear_models --seed 42 --training_mode random_split --feature headline`
+`python -m models.linear_models --seed 42 --training_mode random_split --feature headline`

 `feature` is input type: you can select `headline`, `body`, `merged` (the headline is joined to the body)